juliusoh/api-hackathon/README.md

 # api-hackathon
-A hackathon project utilizing the data from two public APIs to create a Movie App that fetches movie data from the OMBDb API and THEMOVIEDB API.
+A hackathon project utilizing the data from two public APIs to create a Movie App that fetches movie data from the OMBDb API and THEMOVIEDB API which displays information about most popular movies and other categories.

 Feature List: